NextKraftwerke/PyConfig/docs_src/exceptions.rst

 .. image:: construction-tape.png
   :alt: "Under Construction" Sign

-Below is the entire exception hierarchy used in PyConfig.
+Below is the exception hierarchy used in PyConfig.
 When in doubt you can always catch the base class :py:class:`~nx_config.NxConfigError`.

 .. autoexception:: nx_config.NxConfigError